And folks, it’s time to think about events!

 Here are some highlights…

-- Asking your audience.
-Understand who they are and how they have changed.
-Instead of the usual attendee surveys, seek input from “never” attendees, “barely involved” members, and members from different career stages, business sizes etc. Compare data points between those that are coming and those that aren’t…then make those phone calls!
+• Ask their audience.
+This will help them understand who their audience is and how they have changed.
+Suggest that instead of sending the usual attendee surveys, seek input from “never” attendees, “barely involved” members, and members from different career stages, business sizes, etc. They can then compare data points between those that are coming and those that aren’t … and begin making those phone calls!

-- Mapping out a typical attendee journey.
-Understand what attendees feel and think during an event experience by mapping out process from registration through post-event interactions.
-Determine what makes an event a rewarding experience (i.e., worth the time/effort).
-In other words, get deep into the member experience so you can find out where to ramp up the effort and where to retool as needed.
+• Map out a typical attendee journey.
+Help them to understand what their attendees feel and think during an event experience by mapping out the process from registration through post-event interactions to determine what makes an event a rewarding experience (i.e., worth the time/effort).
+In other words, show them how to get deeper into the member experience to find out where to ramp up the effort and where to retool as needed.

-STRATEGY #2 – Co-Creation, Collaboration, Connections & Content
+STRATEGY #2 Leverage the 4 Cs: Co-Creation, Collaboration, Connections & Content

-People’s perspectives on events have changed so think of event planning as working WITH members, not FOR members.
-Ask “what can our events offer that members and nonmembers can’t get elsewhere?”
+People’s perspectives on events have changed so help your chapters think of event planning as working WITH members, not FOR members.
+Have your chapters ask themselves, “what can our events offer that members and nonmembers can’t get elsewhere?”
 Leverage the 4 Cs for event success:

-- Co-Creation: Get members involved in creating the event.
-Ask members to suggest locations, topics, speakers, or activities; set up a focus group to build the event; add polls to pre-event communications; ask members to share a story, challenge or solution to the event plan.
+• Co-Creation: Encourage chapters to get members involved in creating events by asking for their suggestions on locations, topics, speakers, or activities.
+Suggest other actions such as setting up a focus group to build the event, adding polls to pre-event communications and asking members to share a story, challenge or solution as an event topic.

-- Content: Give members effective content and make it an enjoyable learning experience.
-Content is everywhere; find new ways to deliver the content.
-Teach chapters the principles of adult learning, create a ‘train the trainer’ video, encourage chapter to experiment with new session formats, and help chapter embrace diversity in speakers.
+• Content: Content is everywhere so helping your chapters deliver it in new ways and make it an enjoyable learning experience.
+Create a ‘train the trainer’ video.
+Teach chapters the principles of adult learning.
+Encourage chapters to experiment with new session formats and embrace diversity in speakers.

 Question of the day: How do you support your chapters in terms of events?